nus-mtp/1516/about.md

 #### Workload

-CS3283 and CS3284 is 4MC each.
+Each of CS3283 and CS3284 is worth 4 MCs.
 Each student is expected to spend an average of 10 hours a week each semester on the project.
 Accordingly, at the end of the academic year, a team with k-member is expected to produce deliverables worthy of 260k person-hour of work.
 To put that into perspective, a 4-member team should produce a work that is equivalent to about 6.5 person-month (8 hours/day, 20 days/month).

 Students taking MTP are expected to plan their timetable properly to allow sufficient time to contribute to the project.

 #### Class Activities

 Each team will meet for 5 hours (consecutively) a week, for intense work sessions (think hackathon-type of intensity).
-Instructors will join every work session, at least at the beginning.
-Instructor will review and evaluate the work progress of the team (and individual students) at the work session, including conducting code review with individual students.
+Instructors will join every work session, at least at the end.
+Instructors will review and evaluate the work progress of the team (and individual students) at the work session, including conducting random code review with individual students.

 We will adopt a somewhat agile methods where there is a weekly (or bi-weekly) release cycle and test-driven development where test cases will be developed (and tested) during development.

 There will be a stand up meeting at the beginning and the end of every work session.
 A Kanban board (or similar techniques) will be used to keep track of tasks and progresses.
 We will use github extensively (if the existing project does not already have a repository).

 We will also have lectures in some of the weeks for discussions and recap of various software engineering principles.
+See [the class schedule](schedule.html) for details.

 #### Assessments